Nanzhuojun/OPS2LSDYNA/README.md

 OPS2LSDYNA is write by NAN Zhuojun & DAI Xu to creat Thermal input LS-DYNA Keywork File

-* The OPS2LSDYNA files are in the folder Baseline_OPS/Baseline. (write in Python)
+* The OPS2LSDYNA files (write in Python) should be put inside the OpenSEES output folder Baseline_OPS/Baseline.
 * After convert the .key files (with temperature history curves) are ready to be included in the main structural model.
 * The case used in example is the baseline scenario which is based on the BST/FRS 1993 Fire Test Series.
 * Illustration are figures to help undertand the process and principle of convert.